Community Fit · Smaller · Smarter

 The community opposition to data center development is real and growing.
 Residents in proposed-site communities are organizing, filing legal challenges, attending zoning hearings in numbers.
 Local governments are imposing moratoria.
 Permitting timelines are stretching from months to years to indefinite.

 The reasons are not unreasonable.
-Conventional data centers are large, loud, and disruptive.
-Eighty-foot industrial buildings.
+The hyperscale builds that drive most of the opposition are large, loud, and disruptive.
+Massive industrial buildings.
 Cooling tower fans running 24/7.
 Years of heavy construction traffic.
 Permanent visual impact on residential neighborhoods.
 Substantial water consumption.
 Significant load on local power infrastructure.

 The companies building this infrastructure tend to dismiss these concerns as NIMBYism.
 The communities living next to it have a different view.
 Both sides are stuck.